xBlaz3kx/event-processing-challenge/README.md

 The Player data, currency and description enrichment are processed in Benthos - all pipelines call the service's HTTP API to get the enrichment data and then forward it to the next Kafka topic in the following order:
-`casino-event -> casino-event-currency -> casino-event-player-data -> casino-event-description`.
+`casino-event -> casino-event-currency -> casino-event-player-data -> casino-event-description -> casino-event-log`.

 The last topic's consumer is implemented in the service, so we can perform materialization and logging of the event.